 - See all the information the judge has to help them decide if a guardianship or a change is needed

-If I have a guardian, I have a right to:
+If I had a guardian before May 7, 2025, I have a right to:

 - Make all choices and decisions – including marriage, work, driving, and travel – except the ones the judge specifically says my guardian can make